Predawn Missouri tornado kills at least 5, sows destruction

 Gov. Mike Parson said he would join emergency personnel on the ground to assess damage and determine what resources are needed.
 They planned a news conference in the afternoon.

+Missouri's U.S. Sens.
+Eric Schmitt and Josh Hawley, meanwhile, said they’re in touch with local leaders and ready to help.
+Schmitt also warned Missouri residents in a statement to stay alert “as there’s more severe weather on the horizon.”

-The storms moving through the Midwest and South on Wednesday threaten some areas still reeling from a deadly bout of bad weather last weekend.
+The storms moving through the Midwest and South on Wednesday threaten some areas still reeling from the deadly bout of bad weather last weekend.
 The Storm Prediction Center said up to 40 million people in an area that includes major cities including Chicago, Indianapolis, Detroit and Memphis, Tennessee, were at risk from the storms later Wednesday.
-As of late morning, the the greatest threat appeared to be to an area stretching from lower Michigan into Tennessee and Kentucky.

-Fierce storms that started last Friday and continued through the weekend spawned deadly tornadoes in 11 states as the system plodded through Arkansas and into the South, Midwest and Northeast.

 Schools in Little Rock, Arkansas, canceled Wednesday classes because the storms were expected to move through the area during the morning rush, KFVS-TV reported.